Who is responsible for painting – landlord or tenant?

 06-11-2024 | Damaged PropertyUnderstanding who is responsible for painting – the landlord or tenant in the UK is important.
 This can sometimes be a point of contention between the two parties.

-This guide provides an overview of the general responsibilities between a landlord and a tenant when it comes to painting so that you can be confident within your tenancy about when you can and can’t charge for painting.
+This guide provides an overview of the general responsibilities between a landlord and a tenant when it comes to painting, so that you can be confident in your landlord painting responsibilities here in the UK.

 Landlord responsibilities